ddttom/spectrum-with-eds/docs/eds-architecture-standards.md

 ## Executive Summary

-This document establishes architectural patterns and standards for EDS-native block development, focusing on simplicity, performance, and maintainability.
+This document, created for an AI assistant,  establishes architectural patterns and standards for EDS-native block development, focusing on simplicity, performance, and maintainability.
 These standards ensure consistency across EDS components while maintaining the platform's core principles of minimal dependencies and direct DOM manipulation.

 ## Architecture Overview